KngStr/DDNRuntime-examples/README.md

 # DDNRuntime-examples

- Delphi .NET Runtime example
+ DDNRuntime(Delphi .NET Runtime)

+ **This is not an open source and free project.
+Only examples are stored here.**

 ## Requires

-* .NETFramework v4.0
+* .NET Framework v4.0
 * vs2017 runtime library(msvcp140.dll, vcruntime140.dll).
 * Delphi Unicode version and support System.Rtti.